 February 3, 2011: The iPhone finally arrives on Verizon Wireless, the United States’ largest carrier, ending nearly four years of exclusivity with AT&T.

 The move comes as Apple faces pressure to expand its customer base as Android phones grow in popularity.
 The deal commences with the iPhone 4 available for preorder by Verizon’s 93 million customers.

 Verizon iPhone becomes instant hit

 Expanding iPhone availability beyond AT&T proved big news for Apple customers in the United States in 2011.
 According to research firm Gartner, phones running Android had passed iPhone in sales by that time.
-The previous October, Steve Jobs even made a rare conference call appearance to blast Android — describing Google’s mobile platform as fragmented.
+The previous October, Apple CEO Steve Jobs even made a rare conference call appearance to blast Android — describing Google’s mobile platform as fragmented.

 Tech observers viewed the Verizon deal as arriving at the perfect time.
 When preorders started on February 3, the Verizon iPhone became the fastest-selling debut in the wireless company’s history.
 This happened despite the fact that preorders took place in the middle of the night.
 Plus, only existing Verizon customers could buy them.